niemenjoki/compress-create-react-app/README.md

 ###### Custom build directory

-Since version `1.1.0`, you can optionally provide a path to your build directory by adding `-d` or `--directory` argument to the command in your `package.json`:
+You can provide an optional path to your build directory by adding `-d` or `--directory` argument to the command in your `package.json`:

 ```bash
 ...